Pavel Chobanyan

-Pavel Ashoti Chobanyan (Պավել Աշոտի Չոբանյան, 15 March 1948, Shakashen, Goygol district, Azerbaijan SSR - 19 May 2017, Yerevan, Armenia), was an Armenian historian.
+Pavel Ashoti Chobanyan (Պավել Աշոտի Չոբանյան, 15 March 1948 – 19 May 2017) was an Armenian historian.

 Biography

-Pavel Chobanyan was born in Khanlar city of the Goygol district in Azerbaijan SSR on March 15, 1948 (native village was historical Pip-Zaglik).
-In 1973 he graduated with honors from the Archeology, Ethnography and Source Studies Department of the Yerevan State University.
+Pavel Chobanyan was born in the city of Khanlar (today called Goygol) in the Goygol District of the Azerbaijan SSR on March 15, 1948.
+His ancestors came from the village of Zaylik (Pip) in Dashkasan District.
+In 1973, he graduated with honors from the Department of Archeology, Ethnography and Source Studies of Yerevan State University.

-From 1974-1976 P. Chobanyan undertook his PhD in Caucasian and Georgian Studies at the Institute of Oriental Studies of the National Academy of Sciences conducting his research at the Korneli Kekelidze Georgian National Center of Manuscripts under the supervision of Yelena Metreveli – the head of the above-mentioned Institute, renowned specialist in Georgian Studies and Academician.

-In 1982 he defended his Candidate’s dissertation titled “Armenians in the Middle East according to Georgian itineraries”.

-In 2006 he defended his Doctoral dissertation titled “Armenian-Russian-Georgian relationships in the second half of the 18th century”.
+From 1974 to 1976, Chobanyan undertook his PhD studies in Caucasian and Georgian Studies at the Institute of Oriental Studies of the National Academy of Sciences conducting his research at the Korneli Kekelidze Georgian National Center of Manuscripts under the supervision of the renowned Georgian studies specialist Yelena Metreveli, the head of the above-mentioned institute.
+In 1982, he successfully defended his dissertation titled “Armenians in the Middle East according to Georgian itineraries” and received the degree of Candidate of Sciences.
+In 2006, he defended his doctoral dissertation titled “Armenian-Russian-Georgian relationships in the second half of the 18th century”.

-Professor Chobanyan began his academic activity from the Institute of Oriental Studies of the NAS RA and due to his hard work he managed to become a Deputy Director of the Institute.
-From 1977 to 1985 he was a junior researcher of the Department of “Caucasian Byzantine Studies” and from 1995 to 1996 he was the Head of the Division “Christian Orient” at the same institute.
-From 1985 to 1995 he also worked at the Institute of History of NAS RA as a senior researcher.
-More than 10 years (from 2002 to 2013) he was the scientific Deputy Director at the Institute of Oriental Studies of NAS RA.
-From 2013 till his last days Professor Chobanyan chaired Department of “Eastern Sources and Historiography” at the Institute of Oriental Studies of NAS RA.
+Chobanyan began his academic activity at the Institute of Oriental Studies of the Armenian National Academy of Sciences and due to his hard work he managed to become a Deputy Director of the Institute.
+From 1977 to 1985, he was a junior researcher of the Department of “Caucasian Byzantine Studies” and from 1995 to 1996 he was the Head of the Division “Christian Orient” at the same institute.
+From 1985 to 1995, he also worked at the Institute of History of NAS RA as a senior researcher.
+From 2002 to 2013, he was the scientific Deputy Director at the Institute of Oriental Studies of NAS RA.
+From 2013, till his last days Professor Chobanyan chaired Department of “Eastern Sources and Historiography” at the Institute of Oriental Studies of NAS RA.

 He has been a member of several scientific and editorial boards for many years.
 From 1999 to 2003 he had been a deputy editor of Patma-Banasirakan Handes (Historical-Philological Journal).
-In those years under the consistent supervision of Academician Mkrtich Nersisyan, his goal-oriented and hard-working qualities contributed to the prosperity of Patma-Banasirakan Handes, which was very important in Armenian studies, as well as to the process of discovery and publication of ratifications of the Armenian-Russian interrelations.
+In those years under the consistent supervision of Academician Mkrtich Nersisyan, his goal-oriented and hard-working qualities contributed to the prosperity of Patma-Banasirakan Handes, which was very important in Armenian studies, as well as to the process of discovery and publication of ratifications of the Armenian-Russian relations.

-Since 2013 Pavel Chobanyan held chief-editor’s position of the international scientific editorial board Journal of Armenian Studies. and edited eleven issues of the journal.
+From 2013, Pavel Chobanyan served as the editor-in-chief of the international scientific editorial board Journal of Armenian Studies. and edited eleven issues of the journal.